Thomas-Fulton/Programming_notes/making_backups.md

 find "${mydir}" -type f -exec md5sum {} + | LC_ALL=C sort | md5sum
 ```

+## 6. Move downstream matrices, metadata and analysis files in project
+This should include:
+ - feature-count matrix
+ - Meta-data
+ - scripts (?)
+ - seurat objects
+ - (TODO - check for other essentials!)

 # rsync
 > See "ssh\_notes.sh" in ~/Programming\_notes/